bahorn/bahorn.github.io/input/index.md

 ## About

 Programmer.
-Writes in C/Python mainly.
-Knows C++, JS and Rust.
+Prefers to program in C/Python.
+Knows C++, Javascript and Rust.

-I Co-founded my University's Hackathon Society and am currently the President of it.
+I co-founded my University's Hackathon Society and am currently the President of it.

 ## Contact